privacy-tech-lab/gpc-web-crawler/README.md

 5. Open sites.csv and enter the links you want to analyze in the first column.
 (Some examples included in the file)

 6. Ensure Firefox Nightly is installed on your computer using this [link](https://www.mozilla.org/en-US/firefox/channel/desktop/).
+(If you receive the following error when completing step 8, update Firefox Nightly to the latest version: `WebDriverError: Process unexpectedly closed with status 0`.)

 7. Install the dependencies by running: